luizcurti/api-product-search/README.md

 # 📦 Product Stock Search API

-**productIdSearch** is a simple API for managing and searching Stock Keeping Unit (SKU) information.
+**Product Stock Search** is a simple API for managing and searching Stock Keeping Unit (SKU) information.
 It allows users to search for specific products and retrieve a complete list of all registered items.
 This API is ideal for integration with inventory management systems, e-commerce platforms, or other logistics solutions.

 ### ⚠️ Disclaimer